Perlkonig/grav-plugin-tagcloud/README.md

     {% endif %}
     ```

-If you're using the blog plug-in, change the include part to:
+If you're using the Blog Injector plug-in, use the
+following:

 ```
 {% include 'partials/tagcloud.html.twig' with {'base_url':new_base_url, 'taxonomy':'tag'} %}